 This Slough to London project was another example of JSM completing a major project successfully, while cohesively uniting various departments within the company.

-Upon completion of this project, JSM had worked with a number of high profile stakeholders who include five different London Boroughs, the City of London, Slough County Council, Canal River Trust (CRT), Historic England, Transport for London (TfL) and Thames Water.
-This is an extraordinary task for JSM’s Communications Department.
+Upon completion of this project, JSM had worked with a number of high profile stakeholders who included five different London Boroughs, the City of London, Slough County Council, Canal River Trust (CRT), Historic England, Transport for London (TfL) and Thames Water.
+This project is a great achievement for JSM’s Communications Department.